All online business owners and SEO agencies want to rank high in Google.

 Ready to follow along?

 If you haven’t done the prior steps, do them first and come back here.
-This part of the process is important for ranking on Google, so I want to make sure you’re ready.
+This part of the process is important to rank high in Google, so I want to make sure you’re ready.

 Also read: What makes a backlink “high quality”?